anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 The objective of Execute Stage is participants implementing field trials tasks and record/assess outcomes CNTT will assemble the Trials team to fully develop the action plan including resource assignments, materials requirements, and timelines.

-Activities include the deployment and configuration of RI-1 and execution of the RC-1 test cases.
+Activities include the deployment and configuration of VI-1 and execution of the RC-1 test cases.
 Vendor community members that commit to the trials will build/setup/prep labs for the trials per the instructions:

 1. Secure appropriate environment space (pre-existing, new build, LaaS)

-2. RI-1 implementation  per published RI-1 Specifications
+2. VI-1 per published RI-1 Specifications

-3. RC-1 Test suite will be provided to the participants (MF for detail)
+3. RC-1 Test suite will be provided to the participants

 4. Trial Participants ensure a complete understanding of the test suite actions and expected outcomes.